kero-py/e-shop_laravel/README.md

 # e-shop_laravel

-Clothing e-commerce website made using PHP Laravel - with features such as admin (for shop management), login/register, search products, add to cart, checkout, & view account (orders).
+Clothing e-commerce website made using PHP Laravel with MySQL as backend database - with features such as admin (for shop management), login/register, search products, add to cart, checkout, & view account (orders).
 Based on a tutorial by Web Tech Knowledge.

 <br>
 <br>